sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 Step 3 : Create the AWS Lambda function
 ------------------------------

-Create the AWS Lambda function to take the SQL Event and begin the workflow in Fire Insights.
+Create the AWS Lambda function to take the SQL Event and begin the workflow in Sparkflows.
 This workflow would process the newly arrived files.

 Firstly, create an IAM role.
 An example is shown below.